Mike Worsley

-Mike Worsley (born 1 December 1976 in Warrington) is a former Rugby Union prop.
+Mike Worsley (born 1 December 1976 in Warrington) is a former rugby union player who played as a prop.

+Club career

 He started with West Park St Helens, while playing in older age-groups for high-flying rugby school St Ambrose College in Altrincham, then followed by Orrell and Bristol before joining London Irish in September 1998.
 He started in the 2002 Powergen Cup Final at Twickenham, as London Irish defeated the Northampton Saints.
+After joining Harlequins in 2003, he won the 2003–04 European Challenge Cup in his first season.